 - Individual & Family Counseling

-- Behavioral Health Advocacy Services
+- Requesting Services

 If you are considering mental health services, we start together with an assessment which takes a holistic look at your life – your reason for seeking services, health history, supports and resources you may already have, daily living needs or stresses, key life experiences, and any cultural or spiritual connections you may want to ensure are recognized.
 Your first appointment will be longer than a typical therapy appointment as a result.
 At the next appointments, we review assessment results together, introduce you to your therapist or counselor, and build your individual treatment plan and team.
 Our outpatient program provides individual counseling with the ability to provide some family/parent services in support of the individual’s treatment plan.
 We also offer mental health group services, although these services are not always covered by insurance.
 We will work with you if we feel that groups would be beneficial for you.